 - The Israeli Competition Authority does not hesitate to object to mergers, even when market shares are small but there are few competitors.
 For example, the Israeli Competition Authority recently objected a merger between two medium-sized banks, even though they have significantly larger competitors.

 - The Israeli Competition Authority continues to pursue a policy of vigorous enforcement by means of imposing administrative fines or by consent decrees with a fine component.
 This applies to both gun-jumping and avoiding notification altogether.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 In 2013, the Israeli Parliament enacted the Law for Promotion of Competition and Reduction of Concentration 2013 (the “Concentration Law”).
 As the name of the Law indicates, the Concentration Law was aimed at increasing competition in the marketplace.
 One of the main provisions of the Law prevents the same entity controlling a significant financial entity and a significant non-financial (real) entity.
-The Concentration Law also requires Israeli regulators to have regard to overall market concentration issues when privatising state-owned companies, granting licences and so on.
+The Concentration Law also requires Israeli regulators to have regard to overall market concentration issues when privatizing state-owned companies, granting licenses and so on.

-The provisions of the Concentration Law may affect the viability of a potential merger transaction, quite apart from the provisions of the Israeli Antitrust Law.
+The provisions of the Concentration Law may affect the viability of a potential merger transaction, quite apart from the provisions of the Israeli Competition Law.
 A detailed analysis of the rules set out in the Concentration Law is beyond the scope of the questions in this Comparative Guide.